Best wireless earbuds for Android 2024

-We've tested and reviewed dozens of different wireless earbuds over the years, so you can find the pair that'll work best for you.
 While you're checking out the list, ask yourself what you're looking for in a pair of earbuds.
-Will you mostly be using these buds for phone calls?
+Will you mostly be using them for phone calls?
 Listening to music?
-There are plenty of great options in every category, you just need to know where to look.
+There are solid options abound for use case and budget, so you just need to know where to look.

 For 20+ years, Ted Kritsonis has been spending a lot of time testing out gadgets to help others make the best decision with their hard-earned money.
 When it comes down to audio devices, Ted's picks come from countless hours of listening for all the nuances that matter.